-In cells, DNA is the nucleic acid that functions as the original blueprint for the synthesis of proteins.
+In cells, DNA(Deoxyribonucleic acid) is the nucleic acid that functions as the original blueprint for the synthesis of proteins.
 DNA contains the sugar deoxyribose, phosphates, and a unique sequence of the nitrogenous bases adenine (A), guanine (G), cytosine (C), and thymine (T).

 RNA contains the sugar ribose, phosphates, and the nitrogenous bases adenine (A), guanine (G), cytosine (C), and uracil (U).
 DNA and RNA share the nitrogenous bases A, G, and C. Thymine is usually only present in DNA and uracil is usually only present in RNA.

-Differences between DNA and RNA
+Differences Between DNA And RNA

-|Definition||DNA is a long polymer with a phosphate and deoxyribose backbone.
-It has four different bases: cytosine, thymine, adenine, and guanine.||RNA is a polymer with a phosphate and ribose backbone with four different bases: cytosine, uracil, adenine, and guanine.|
+|Definition||It is a long polymer.
+It has a deoxyribose and phosphate backbone having four distinct bases: thymine, adenine, cytosine, and guanine.||Is a polymer with a ribose and phosphate backbone with four varying bases: uracil, cytosine, adenine, and guanine.|

-|Location||DNA is found in the nucleus of a cell and in mitochondria.||RNA is found in nucleus, cytoplasm, and in the ribosome.|
+|Location||It is located in the nucleus of a cell and in the mitochondria.||It is found in the cytoplasm, nucleus, and in the ribosome.|

-|Predominant Structure||A double-stranded molecule and has a long chain of nucleotides.||A single-stranded molecule and has a shorter chain of nucleotides.|
+|Predominant Structure||The DNA is a double-stranded molecule that has a long chain of nucleotides.||The RNA is a single-stranded molecule which has a shorter chain of nucleotides.|

 |Short for||Deoxyribonucleic acid||Ribonucleic acid|

 Proteins play a critical role in how cells successfully meet the challenges of living.
 Cells use proteins to maintain their shape and to speed up important chemical reactions such as photosynthesis and respiration.

-Role of Protein
+Role Of Protein

 To place these ideas in the proper context, remember that some proteins are enzymes that aid cells by catalyzing chemical reactions.
 These chemical reactions occur after the enzyme binds its substrate at the enzyme’s active site.
 The enzyme’s active site matches the substrate molecule in size, shape, and chemical properties.